 Independent, Online Journalists Are Holding Federal Judges Accountable for Their Misconduct.

 In recent years, online journalist Roger Shuler (a/k/a "Legal Schnauzer" in Birmingham, Alabama), David Meckley (a/k/a "The Meck" in Dothan, Alabama), and I have written several articles that were highly critical of the federal judiciary.
 A few readers have suggested that we are not showing the proper reverence and respect for the men and women who sit on the federal bench.
 For the reasons discussed in this article, I disagree.

 As professional journalists, we respect those federal judges who deserve respect.
 However, the number of federal judges in this category is dwindling each year.

 Unlike most mainstream journalists who are not free to criticize wayward members of the federal bench, Shuler, Meckley, and I hold federal judges fully accountable for their misconduct in the performance of their jobs.
 No public official should be exempt from the highest standards of accountability, ethics, and integrity, especially those public officials who enjoy a lifetime job with the best salary and benefits package in the nation.

-Fuller was eventually forced to resign in 2016 after Roger Shuler, David Meckley, and I engaged in a year-long series of investigative news articles that exposed Fuller's marital cheating, spousal abuse, sexual escapades with courthouse staffers and law clerks, and prescription pill-popping conduct during trials.
+Fuller was eventually forced to resign on August 1, 2015 after Roger Shuler, David Meckley, and I engaged in a year-long series of investigative news articles that exposed Fuller's marital cheating, spousal abuse, sexual escapades with courthouse staffers and law clerks, and prescription pill-popping conduct during trials.
 Fuller also lied to judicial investigators who probed his misconduct.
 Like Judge Porteous, Fuller was never prosecuted for perjury or any other federal crime.

 The Trump Effect